 2025

-, affectionately called Tom Scott, is the central system coordinating the attack/dev CI pipeline for the Purdue team @ MITRE eCTF 2025.
+scrape-bot, affectionately called Tom Scott, is the central system coordinating the attack/dev CI pipeline for the Purdue team @ MITRE eCTF {2025, 2026}.

 Tom consists of a Discord / Slack bot that

-channel to detect teams entering attack phase,See Tom Scott at the eCTF awards ceremony here!
+#targets channel to detect teams entering attack phase;See Tom Scott at the eCTF awards ceremony here!

 View an incomplete collection of challenge writeups here: